DerwenAI/strwythura/README.md

 GraphRAG, used for grounding the responses by an LLM in a question/answer chat.

-This implementation uses `BAML` <https://docs.boundaryml.com/home>
-and leverages the KG using _semantic random walks_.
+This implementation uses `DSPy` <https://dspy.ai/> and leverages the KG for enhanced GraphRAG by using _semantic expansion_ and _semantic random walks_.

 To set up, first download/install `Ollama` <https://ollama.com/>
 and pull the Gemma3 model <https://huggingface.co/google/gemma-3-12b-it>